 View & Copy Saved Password in Safari: iOS 13 or Earlier

 New iOS 11 featured our new settings to manage all types of passwords saved in the Safari Web page or other Mail App.

 - Go to the Settings App on iPhone, iPad

 - Scroll the screen, tap Passwords & Accounts.

 - Use a Touch ID or Face ID scan or passcode.

 - Now Click on Websites & App Passwords.

 To Delete multiple entries, that have been saved in the Safari browser.

-Otherwise, Check for individual Webpage password, Tap on listview row.
+Otherwise, Check for individual Webpage passwords, Tap on the listview row.